Cleveland Clinic logo

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-During an NST, your provider is watching for the fetus’ heart rate as it moves.
-Just as your heart rate increases when you run, its heart rate should increase when it moves or kicks.
+During an NST, your provider watches the fetus’s heart rate as it moves.
+Just as your heart rate increases when you run, the fetal heart rate should increase when the fetus moves or kicks.

-If the fetus’ heart rate doesn’t react to movement or it isn’t moving at all, it doesn’t mean something is wrong.
-It could mean the fetus doesn’t have enough oxygen, but this isn’t always the case.
-Your pregnancy care provider uses the results of a nonstress test to decide if they need to order additional testing or if inducing labor is necessary.
+If the fetal heart rate doesn’t change with movement, it doesn’t mean something is wrong.
+Your pregnancy care provider uses the results of a nonstress test to decide if they need to order more tests or induce labor.

 Not everyone needs a nonstress test.
-Your pregnancy care provider orders a nonstress test to check fetal health.
-Some reasons they may do this include:
+Your pregnancy care provider orders a nonstress test when:

 • You’re past your due date: You’re overdue once your pregnancy is past 40 weeks.
 Being past your due date can cause complications, even if your pregnancy is low-risk and healthy.

-• Your pregnancy is high-risk: Reasons for a high-risk pregnancy could include chronic medical conditions like diabetes or high blood pressure.
-It means your provider monitors you and the fetus more closely during pregnancy.
+• Your pregnancy is high risk: Reasons for a high-risk pregnancy could include medical conditions, like diabetes or high blood pressure.
+It means that your provider monitors you more closely during pregnancy.

-• You’re expecting multiples: If you’re having twins, triplets or more, your pregnancy is at risk for complications.
+• You’re expecting multiples: Your pregnancy is at risk for complications if you’re pregnant with multiples.

 • You’re Rh negative: If the fetus is Rh positive, your body will make antibodies against their blood.
 This can cause serious complications.